 - Please be patient Your use of face coverings is challenging for me

 - Please be patient I need time and space

 The Out & About Cards were produced and are distributed by Age Friendly Island partner organisations and businesses.
 They can also be downloaded from the Isle of Wight Council’s website and printed off at home.
 In future, they will also be available at libraries across the Island.

-If you or someone you know would benefit from using these cards, please contact Age UK Isle of Wight on (01983) 525282 or for more information.
+If you or someone you know would benefit from using these cards, or you wish to find out more, please contact Age UK Isle of Wight on (01983) 525282.